angrybacon/doomsday-wiki/markdown/chapters/2/conjurers-bauble.md

 over.
 Is there a way we can maximise the use of this mana?
 What if we were to swap the GP in the piles with a CB?

-Examples:
+### Example 1

-> CB in play, BW+SW in hand - BBB+X (3+X) - 9+X Storm
+> CB in play, BW and SW in hand - {{BBB}} + {{X}} - 8+ Storm

 <pile>{{!LED}} {{!IU}} {{!LED}} {{!LED}} {{!CB}}</pile>

-> CB in play, ToA+SW in hand - BBB+X (3+X) - 8+X Storm
+> CB in play, ToA and SW in hand - {{BBB}} + {{X}} - 9+ Storm

 <pile>{{!LED}} {{!IU}} {{!LED}} {{!LED}} {{!CB}}</pile>

 Suddenly the two piles look very different notation wise.
-Both now have a variable X value in their respective mana costs and storm generated values.
-We also see suddenly that the ToA pile, traditionally having a lower storm count than its BW cousin has suddenly overtake it in terms of storm generated.
+Both now have a variable {{X}} value in their respective mana costs.
+We also see suddenly that the ToA pile, traditionally having a lower storm count than its BW cousin has suddenly overtake it in terms of Storm count generated.

 This is because we can make use of a Bauble loop.
-Much like the historic looping of two SDTs to generate storm we can do the same thing here.
+Much like the historic looping of two SDTs to generate Storm we can do the same thing here.
 With the BW
 example:

-1. Cast Doomsday build the pile above
+1. Cast Doomsday and build the first pile
-2. Activate SW, draw (LED)
+2. Activate SW, draw LED
-3. Cast LED, crack LED for UUU
+3. Cast LED, crack LED for {{UUU}}
-   - Crack CB targeting nothing, draw (IU)
+4. Crack CB targeting nothing, draw IU
-4. Cast IU, draw (LED, LED, CB)
+5. Cast IU, draw LED, LED and CB
-5. Cast CB
-6. Cast LED
+6. Cast CB
 7. Cast LED
+8. Cast LED
-   - Crack LEDs for BBB RRR
+9. Crack LEDs for {{BBBRRR}}
-   - Crack CB targeting BW, draw (BW)
+10. Crack CB targeting BW, draw BW
-8. Cast BW (8) targeting ToA
+11. Cast BW targeting ToA
-9. Cast ToA for 9 storm.
+12. Cast ToA

 Simple enough right?